A nonabelian Brunn-Minkowski inequality: Reduction to outer terms of certain short exact sequences

 When $G$ is unimodular and $n\geq 1$, the above is equivalent to having the inequality $ \mu(XY)^{1/n} \geq \mu(X)^{1/n} + \mu(Y)^{1/n}.$ Note that $\frac{\nu(X)}{\nu(XY)}\leq 1$ and $\frac{\mu(Y)}{\mu(XY)}\leq 1$.
 Hence, every locally compact group $G$ satisfies the Brunn--Minkowski inequality with exponent $n=0$.
 Moreover, if $n <n'$ and $G$ satisfies the Brunn--Minkowski inequality with exponent $n'$, then it satisfies the Brunn--Minkowski inequality with exponent $n$.

-Given a function $f: X\to \RR$, for every $t\in\RR$, define the \emph{superlevel set} of $f$
+Given a function $f: \Omega\to \RR$, for every $t\in\RR$, define the \emph{superlevel set} of $f$

 We will use this notation at various points in the later proofs.
-We use the following simple {consequence of Fubini concerning} the superlevel sets: \begin{fact} Let $f: G\to \RR$ be a function.
+We use the following simple {consequence of Fubini's theorem concerning} the superlevel sets~\cite[Theorem 8.16]{Rudin}: \begin{fact} Let $\mu$ be a positive measure on some $\sigma$-algebra in the set $\Omega$.
+Suppose $f: \Omega\to [0,\infty]$ is a compactly supportted measurable function.
 For every $r>0$,

 \end{fact}